Variables and Environment Variables In Bash

 local to the running program.
 Variables can be local to bash

-functions or global to the entire bash
+functions or global to the entire bash script.

 variable=value